riboviz/workflows/nextflow/README.md

 Nextflow requires Java JDK 1.8+ to run.

 Writing scripts requires knowledge of Groovy - a Python-esque language based on Java.
 I think anyone familiar with Python or R would not find Groovy too challenging.
-I hadn't used it myself before looking at Nextflow and though I have a number of years of experience with Java, I didn't really draw upon that knowledge.
+I hadn't used it myself before looking at Nextflow and though I have a number of years of experience with Java, I didn't really need to draw upon that knowledge when writing the Nextflow script.

-Nextflow has built-in functions for FASTA and FASTQ files e.g. count records, extract records, query the NCBI SRA database for specific FASTQ files.
+Nextflow has built-in functions for FASTA and FASTQ files e.g. count records, extract records, query the NCBI SRA database for specific FASTQ files, which may be of interest or use in future.

 If a Nextflow workflow fails then a `-resume` option allows it to be rerun from the point at which it failed: